siriusbeans/nocturnal/README.md

 # nocturnal.finance

-# a simple interface for setting sell limit orders while asleep
+# a simple interface for setting decentralized sell limit orders

-Swaps executed on Uniswap or Sushiswap as specified by user
+Swaps are executed on either Uniswap or Sushiswap as specified by the user

 User specifies asset by contract address